nicklockwood/Expression/README.md

 try expression.evaluate() // this will throw an error because pow() has been undefined
 ```

-If you have provided a custom `evaluator` function, you can fall back to the standard library functions and operators by returning `nil` for unrecognized symbols.
-If you do not want to provide access to the standard library functions in your expression, throw an `Error` for unrecognized symbols instead of returning `nil`.
+If you have provided a custom `Evaluator` function, you can fall back to the standard library functions and operators by returning `nil` for unrecognized symbols.
+If you do not want to provide access to the standard library functions in your expression, throw an error for unrecognized symbols instead of returning `nil`.

 ```swift
 let expression = Expression("3 + 4") { symbol, args in